Brad Smelley: Houston Texans

 On December 3, 2013, Smelley signed with the practice squad of the Houston Texans.
 The Texans promoted him to the active roster on December 13 but was later released by the team.

-St. Louis/Los Angeles Rams (second stint)
+St. Louis Rams (second stint)

-Smelley was signed by the St. Louis Rams on August 11, 2014 to fill the void left by Mason Brodine after he was placed on injured reserve.
+Smelley was signed by the St. Louis Rams on August 11, 2014, to fill the void left by Mason Brodine after he was placed on injured reserve.
 He was released during final cuts on August 29, 2014.
 He was signed to the Rams practice squad on September 3, 2014.

-On January 6, 2016, Smelley signed a futures contract with the Rams.
+On January 6, 2015, Smelley signed a futures contract with the Rams.